fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/01_basic_structure/01_hello_world_explanation.md

 ## include directive

-The first line is telling the compiler about additional code which is needed to run this program. `#include` is a preprocessor directive - it tells the compiler to *include* the contents of the `<iostream>` header before this program. *iostream* means nothing more than *input/output stream* - it is the part of standard library used to input and output data.
+The first line is telling the compiler about additional code which is needed to run this program. `#include` is a preprocessor directive - it tells the compiler to *include* the contents of the `<iostream>` header before this program. *iostream* name comes from *input/output stream* - it is the part of standard library used to input and output data.
 Of course more parts of the C++ standard library will be presented in further chapters.

 ## main function